 There is a Youth Offending Service (YOS or YOT) serving every local authority in England and Wales for young people aged 10 to 17 (and preventive provision to 8 years).

 As YJS incorporates representatives from a wide range of services, it can respond to the needs of young offenders in a comprehensive way.
-The YJS assesses the needs of each young person using a national assessment tool to identify the specific problems that make the young person offend, measures the risk of serious harm they may pose to others as and provide a proportionate intervention identified through this assessment process.
+The YJS assesses the needs of each young person using a national assessment tool, (ASSET), to identify the specific problems that make the young person offend.
+It measures the risk of serious harm the young person may pose to others as well as to themselves.
+This assessment provides a proportionate intervention tailored specific or individual needs.
 YJS will also manage all Court Orders, pre-court disposal and prepare reports to both Court and Referral Panels.
-The young person will be required to attend regular meetings with their supervising officer which will focus on their offending and factors that may reduce the likelihood of the young person reoffending.
+The young person will be required to attend regular meetings with their supervising officer, which will focus on their offending and factors that may reduce the likelihood of the young person reoffending.
 Referrals to other agencies will be made where appropriate.

-YJS also provides preventative programmes and structured activities to divert young people from offending and anti-social behaviour.
-This work is undertaken with a voluntary agreement between young person and their parent/carer.
+YJS also provides preventative programmes and structured activities to divert young people away from offending and anti-social behaviour.
+This work is undertaken with a voluntary agreement between the young person and their parent/carer.